0atman/hacking-mandarin-sphinx/word-order.md

        The mandarin protocol allows the users to communicate using short phrases

-       Most Chinese people can communicate using this protocol.

 ARGUMENTS

        The arguments are ordinal with the following 3 rules: